Western Migrations logo

 • Nicole Tatman, Big Game Project Manager, [email protected]

-Oregon: Partners in Oregon include the Oregon Department of Fish and Wildlife (ODFW) and the Corporative Research Unit at Oregon State University.
-The entities have a collaborative approach to mapping ungulate migration and have been involved with the CMT since 2023 and the publication of Volume 4.
+Oregon: Partners in Oregon include the Oregon Department of Fish and Wildlife (ODFW) and the Oregon Cooperative Fish and Wildlife Research Unit at Oregon State University.
+Thus far collaborators in Oregon have focused on mapping mule deer migrations in the eastern part of the state and have been involved with the CMT since 2023 and the publication of Volume 4.

 • Rachel Wheat, Wildlife Connectivity Coordinator, [email protected]